rawanalex20/hashicorp-vault-server-setup/README.md

 ### Breaking down the configuration
 - **listener** parameter configures how server listens to API requests.
 - **api_addr**: URL for client API calls.
 - **storage**: The storage backend configuration.
 Here the storage backend is a filesystem where data is stored in the specified path.
 Vault server is the only component that interacts with the backend storage.
+Note that in Highly Available setup other storage backends should be used.
+Consul is a hashicorp supported solution for HA.
 - **max_lease_ttl**: Maximum token time to live.
 The token is invalid after this lease duration.
 - **default_lease_ttl**: Deafult token lease duration.
 - **ui**: Enables the web UI that is accessed at listener /ui path, http://{address}:{port}/ui.